pycampers/pycampers.github.io/index.md

 - [Meaning is a Jumper That You Have to Knit Yourself](https://www.youtube.com/watch?v=psaCM1j9LEM&t=1s)

 No, we're not a bunch of crazy people, we're actual developers just like yourself.
+(click on that big image up top)

+## Why Python?

+> Python is the second best language for __everything__.

+_And that's not a bad thing._

+You can `pip install` to do almost anything you want. (and it doens't take a millenia, looking at you npm)

+Humankind has yet to see a tool that has this kind of power.

+We're just here to let everyone realise this fact, and hopefully, one day, make python the __first__ best language for everything.

-🐍🏕️ ⬳ Official Mascot
+🐍🏕️ &#9; <~ Official Mascot